 Did you like this blog?
 Share it with others!
 Let us know what YOU think!

 Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and wishes she had a pet!
-It’s hard to live in the city, work a full time job, plus write fabulous English blogs and keep a pet happy!!
+It’s hard to live in the city, work a full time job, plus write fabulous English blogs about pet vocabulary and keep a pet happy!!